 Thorium is considered a strong choice for non-proliferation when it comes to nuclear weapons, but it is also important to note that there have been occasions in history where nuclear weapons based off of thorium have been detonated.
 While that is a risk, the nature of these weapons makes them difficult to handle and easy to detect.

 As a result, the use of thorium reactors could allow countries like Iran and North Korea to benefit from nuclear power by minimizing concerns that they are secretly developing nuclear weapons.

 Thorium is present in small quantities in soils and rocks everywhere, and it’s estimated to be about four times more plentiful than uranium.
-India holds the largest thorium reserves in the world, though reserves are also significant in China, Australia, the US, Turkey and Norway, as per Reuters.
+India holds the largest natural thorium reserves in the world, though reserves are also significant in China, Australia, the US, Turkey and Norway, as per Reuters.
 The metal can be found in epigenetic vein deposits, low-grade deposits and black sand placer deposits.

 Thorium reactors in the works

-In Indonesia, ThorCon and the country’s government are working on launching a molten salt thorium reactor that is expected to be operating by 2025.
+In Indonesia, ThorCon and the country’s government are working on launching a thorium molten salt reactor that is expected to be operating by 2025.

 As can be seen, thorium has been considered an excellent nuclear energy alternative for decades.
 It’s hard to believe that the safety and efficiency benefits have not led to more popular use of thorium reactors — but there are reasons for that.

 Put simply, thorium-based reactors are still not economically viable for the most part.
 Uranium has benefited from decades of research, development and infrastructure thanks to its dual applications in weapons and energy during the Cold War.
 This research has allowed countries to establish protocols, infrastructure and knowledge bases that make uranium-based energy an easier option.